syncfusion-content/windowsforms-docs/WindowsForms/radialslider/Getting-Started.md

 ## Slider Style

-The **RadialSlider** supports two different styles for its appearance via [SliderStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RadialSlider~SliderStyle.html) property.
+The **RadialSlider** supports two different styles to its appearance using the [SliderStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RadialSlider~SliderStyle.html) property.

-* **Default** - This style will render the slider control with two hollow circles and a small circle as center, with its dividend ticks.
+* **Default** - Renders the slider control with two hollow circles and a small circle as center with its dividend ticks.

-* **Frame** - This style will paint the background of the slider control with an HQ frame.
+* **Frame** - Paints the background of the slider control with an HQ frame.

 {% tabs %}